James-PriestleyDev/Ancient-Egypt/README.md

 Debugged another issue when creating responsiveness with my website.
 I had issues with white- space inbetween the header and the main content due to a margin I had placed in to fix a previous issue.
 Reducing the size of the margin-top removed this issue.

+When creating responsivness for tablet size devices I ran into a bug with my index.html page.
+A white space had been created between the header and the content section.
+Due to time-constraints I came up with a quick fix of adding a 'margin-top: -10px;' to the intro section and added a comment to the part in the css.

 ### REFERENCES ###